Women in 1940s Spain: Employment

-Numerous obstacles were placed on the work of women, especially married women, and restrictions were placed on their registration in the placement registers and the husband's authorization to be hired.
-In addition, numerous labor ordinances stipulated that the woman as soon as she got married had to leave her job, being compensated with a dowry.
-In addition, the access of women to a large part of the bodies of the public administration, especially to superiors, was prevented by law as a lawyer of the State, judge, prosecutor, diplomat, property registrar, notary, labor inspector, exchange agent and stock exchange, etc. Women were also prohibited from taking any jobs related to the military as they needed to be protected from war.
-However, these measures could not prevent women from working, for "obvious reasons of family subsistence", but always charging lower salaries than men, between 30 and 50% less.
-And women also participated in labor disputes that, according to a provincial delegate of the OSE, "for reasons of their sex and special way of reacting, it is very difficult to convince with reasons, or to discuss them with arguments".
+Numerous obstacles were placed on the work of women, especially married women, and restrictions were placed on their registration in the placement registers and her husband's authorization was required in order to be employed.
+Numerous labor ordinances stipulated that the woman as soon as she got married had to leave her job, being compensated with a dowry.
+The access of women to a large part of the bodies of the public administration, such as lawyer of the State, judge, prosecutor, diplomat, property registrar, notary, labor inspector, exchange agent, was prevented by law.
+Women were also prohibited from taking any jobs related to the military as it was thought that they needed to be protected from war.
+However, these measures could not prevent women from working because families often could not survive on one salary.
+Despite this, they were paid much less than men.
+Women also participated in labor disputes that, according to a provincial delegate of the OSE, "for reasons of their sex and special way of reacting, it is very difficult to convince with reasons, or to discuss them with arguments".